-Like I said, we are all a work in progress.
+As I said, we are all a work in progress.
 The fact that you are even reading this blog is a sign of the first step toward becoming more productive.
 If you sleep in and stay cuddling with your blanket, spouse, fur baby, etc. then that’s fine.
 Once your brain has the thought of “I should probably get up now,” then get up and start your day.
-Don’t beat yourself up about it because it will cause you to become discouraged and all the negative self loathing thoughts creep in.
+Don’t beat yourself up about it because it will cause you to become discouraged and all the negative self-loathing thoughts creep in.
 Ain’t nobody got time for that!
 Press forward and continue working toward being productive.

 “The secret of getting ahead is by getting started.” -Mark Twain